Accounting - M.S.A.

 550 Business Administration Building

 The Master of Science in Accounting degree is for students interested in specializing in accounting.
-The combination of coursework in accounting and various business disciplines, with the option of an internship, provides students with a strong theoretical foundation in accounting, as well as an understanding of the practical applications of the discipline.
+The combination of coursework in accounting and various business disciplines, provides students with a strong theoretical foundation in accounting, as well as an understanding of the practical applications of the discipline.
 The program also emphasizes the development of communication, interpersonal and analytical problem-solving skills through the use of case studies, team and individual projects and accounting and auditing computer applications.
-Upon completion and 150 credit hours, students will be considered as having met the educational requirement for sitting for the CPA exam in Ohio.
+Upon completion and 150 credit hours, students should be considered as having met the educational requirement for sitting for the CPA exam in Ohio1.
+Students will also meet the education requirements to sit for various other accounting certifications.

 Fully Offered At: